kubedb/cli/docs/concepts/databases/postgres.md

 ### spec.configFile

-`spec.configFile` is an optional field that allows the users to provide a custom configuration file for PostgreSQL.
+`spec.configFile` is an optional field that allows users to provide a custom configuration file for PostgreSQL.
 This field accept a `v1.VolumeSource`.
 So you can use any kubernetes supported volume source such as `configMap`, `secret`, `hostPath` `gitRepo` `azureDisk` etc. To know more about how to use a custom configuration file see [here](/docs/guides/postgres/custom-config/using-custom-config.md).

 ### spec.storage